Knee Hug Stretch

 - 6

-Relax and breathe for optimal results.
+Relax and breathe deeply throughout.

 What are the best tips for the Knee Hug Stretch?